 Contractor Partnership Program

-The Contractor Partnership Program (CPP) is a collaborative effort between the Department of Human Services (DHS) and its contractors and grantees to increase the employment rate of TANF beneficiaries, lift families out of poverty, and build a thriving workforce.
+The Contractor Partnership Program (CPP) is a collaborative effort between the Department of Human Services (DHS) and its contractors and grantees to increase the employment rate of

-General Information and Participation Requirements
+General Information + Participation Requirements

-- For contractors with agreements in place prior to October 2019, CPP requirements are included in the contract terms and agreements.
+For contractors with agreements in place prior to October 2019, CPP requirements are included in the contract terms and agreements.